onedata/onedata-documentation/docs/glossary.md

 ## Handle

-Representation of an [Open Access][] [persistent identifier][] and metadata assigned to the [share][].
-Created by registering the share in a [handle service][] and exposing it for discovery by [Public Data][] indexes via the OAI PMH protocol.
-This process makes the data collection and metadata publicly available and findable in the Public Data indexes.
+A representation of an [Open Access][] [persistent identifier][] and metadata, assigned to the [share][].
+Created by registering the share in a [handle service][] and exposing it for discovery by [Public Data][] indexes via the OAI PMH protocol, making the data collection and metadata publicly available and findable.
 Learn more [here][docs-public-data].

 ## Handle service